Fraud-Detection-and-Defense/lego-docs/README.md

 **FROM**

-Every Dockerfile starts with a FROM, which describes what image we are building our image from.
+Every Dockerfile starts with a `FROM`, which describes what image we are building our image from.
 There are a lot of official images, and you can also build from a local one.

-This FROM is, in a way, describing the dependency of your image ; just as in R, when building a package, you always rely on another package (be it only the {base} package).
+This `FROM` is, in a way, describing the dependency of your image.
 If you’re going for an R based image, Dirk Eddelbuettel & Carl Boettiger are maintaining rocker, a collection of Docker images for R you can use.
-The basic image is rocker/r-base, but what we want is our image to be reproducible: that is to say to rerun the exact same way anytime we run it.
-For this, we’ll be using rocker/r-ver, which are Docker images containing a fixed version of R (back to 3.1.0), and that you can run as if from a specific date.
+The basic image is `rocker/r-base`, but what we want is our image to be reproducible: that is to say to rerun the exact same way anytime we run it.
+For this, we’ll be using `rocker/r-ver`, which are Docker images containing a fixed version of R (back to 3.1.0), and that you can run as if from a specific date.
 So what we’ll do is look up the image corresponding to the R version we want.
 You can get your current R Version with:

 ```jsx
 *R.Version()$version.string*